-Research Questions Projects Papers Is poverty a significant constraint on the market-based approach?
+Research Questions Projects Papers ls poverty a significant constraint on the market-based approach?
 Study (2016-2017) Okonogi and Sakurai (2019) J. of Rural Econ. in Japanese Income and prices do not have a significant impact on Protein and Micronutrient Powder purchases.
 Is the market-based approach effective in improving child nutrition?
 Study (2016-2017) Okonogi, Annan, and Sakurai (2021a) Working paper Protein and Micronutrient Powder sales have increased children's weight.
 Does the provision of information on children's 2019's M&E (Information about child's weight) of previous WFP Program Okonogi, Annan, and Sakurai (2021b) Paper for ICAE 2021 Information about children's weight has increased the weight of low-weighted children. nutritional status induce behavioral change in mothers?
 2020's M&E (Information about child's anemia) of previous WFP Program Anemia information reduces children's anemia.
+The impacts of the SBCC Approach and Information About Child Anemic Status on Infant Anemia: Experimental Evidence from Ghana."
+Nutrition 2022.
 Does the SBCC campaign induce behavioral change in mothers?
 2020's M&E of previous WFP Program SBCC reduces children's anemia.
+The impacts of the SBCC Approach and Information About Child Anemic Status on Infant Anemia: Experimental Evidence from Ghana."
+Nutrition 2022.